vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 ```

 ### Dynamic property names
 When working with plain objects, you can access their properties by property name like `person.name` or `person["name"].
-But you can also use variable in place of property name instead:
+Also, you can also use a variable in place of property name instead:

 ```javascript
 let person = {name: "John", age: 42, hobby: "Javascript"};